 Prawns and their smaller cousins shrimp are a popular seafood, and in warmer climates are a common addition to Christmas day celebrations.
 They can be consumed hot and cold.

 These crustaceans are high in protein, low in calories and are a good source of omega 3 fatty acids.
 They also contain zinc, iodine, sodium, calcium, phosphorous, potassium, magnesium, iron and vitamins B and E.

 Yes, the occasional treat of shrimp and prawns are perfectly safe for your cat as long as they don’t contain other ingredients such as chilli or garlic (which is toxic to cats).

-Not all cats can have shrimp or prawns, and should not be fed to cats for under the following circumstances:
+Not all cats can have shrimp or prawns, and should not be fed to cats under the following circumstances:

 - Cats who are on a food trial to evaluate for food allergies cannot have any other types of food apart from their prescription hypoallergenic diet or the trial will be invalid.

 - Cats who are on a low-iodine diet such as Hills y/d to manage hyperthyroidism.
 The thyroid gland uses iodine in food to produce thyroid hormones.
 Cats with hyperthyroidism have elevated thyroid hormones due to a benign hormone-secreting tumour on the thyroid gland.
-Hyperthyroidism can be managed with a prescription diet which is low in iodine.
+Hyperthyroidism can be managed with a prescription diet that is low in iodine.
 Therefore we do not recommend other foods which contain iodine to cats on this diet.

 - Cats with known allergies to seafood or prawns and shrimp.